Margins: Where God Begins

 Every moment of Joseph’s life—every betrayal, every injustice, every delay—was preparation.
 God was shaping him, humbling him, positioning him.
 All of it was leading to a moment Joseph couldn’t yet see.

-Joseph didn’t see the big picture.
+Joseph couldn't see the big picture.

 But God did.